 Your Simplicity lawn mower may use a different style of air filter.
 For cleaning procedures for other types of filters, read this article on air filter differences.

-8. Dirty or Damaged Cooling Fins on a Simplicity Mower
+8. Dirty or Damaged Cooling Fins

 Cooling fins can get packed with dirt, grass, and oil.
 When the fins break or become packed with debris, the fins are not able to effectively circulate air around the engine block and cylinder head to keep your engine cool.